dkeesey/tiptap-demo/memory-bank/project_rules.md

 ### Overview
 The TipTap demo project uses a taskmaster system for tracking task status, priorities, and progress.
 This system is set up in `~/Workspace/tiptap-demo/` and consists of configuration files and task definitions organized by category.

+> **Important**: For detailed instructions on taskmaster usage, refer to [taskmaster_usage.md](./taskmaster_usage.md) which contains comprehensive guidance on task management, claiming tasks, handling dependencies, and agent coordination.

 ### Taskmaster Structure
 1. **Main configuration**: `~/Workspace/tiptap-demo/taskmaster.json`
    - Defines categories, status options, and priorities